Yami-666/EasyAndroidApi_App/README.md

-# Android MVI App without LiveData 💜
+# Android MVI App with Flow 💜

 🚧 The application is under active development.
 Feedback is welcome 🚧